Fanjie-Li/Curriculum-Vitae/content/authors/admin/_index.md

 - Visitors
 ---

-Fanjie Li is currently a research assistant at the [HKU CCMIR Lab](http://ccmir.cite.hku.hk/).
+Fanjie Li is currently a research assistant in the [HKU CCMIR Lab](http://ccmir.cite.hku.hk/).
 Her research interests include learning analytics, educational data mining, human computer interaction, human-centered design, and affective computing.

 As an amateur graphic designer, photographer, and Guzheng (a Chinese plucked zither) & Ukulele player, she is also interested in UI/UX design and music computing.